D-lysopine dehydrogenase

-The 3 substrates of this enzyme are N2-(D-1-carboxyethyl)-L-lysine, NADP^{+}, and H_{2}O, whereas its 4 products are L-lysine, pyruvate, NADPH, and H^{+}.
+The three substrates of this enzyme are D-lysopine, oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}), and water.
+Its products are L-lysine, reduced NADPH, pyruvic acid, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is N2-(D-1-carboxyethyl)-L-lysine:NADP+ oxidoreductase (L-lysine-forming).
 Other names in common use include D-lysopine synthase, lysopine dehydrogenase, D(+)-lysopine dehydrogenase, 2-N-(D-1-carboxyethyl)-L-lysine:NADP+ oxidoreductase, and (L-lysine-forming).
 This enzyme participates in lysine degradation.

+D-lysopine is an opine, a compound found in plant crown gall tumors or hairy root tumors produced by pathogenic bacteria of the genus Agrobacterium and Rhizobium.